 Which breakfast cereals have the least sugar content per serving?

-The cereals with the least sugar usually contain under 2 grams of sugar per serving.
-These often include plain oat, bran, and some whole grain cereals that avoid added sweeteners and focus on natural ingredients.
+The cereals with the least sugar usually contain 0 to 2 grams of total sugar per serving, or 0 grams of added sugar.
+These often include plain shredded wheat, plain oats, unsweetened bran, and some puffed grain cereals that avoid added sweeteners.

 Which breakfast cereals have the least sugar but still offer good nutrition?